cloudmesh-community/fa18-523-71/paper/paper.md

-- Data Accumulation\:

-Data Accumulation is largely done in distributed frameworks as incoming data is in humungous volumes and variety while being input at a great velocity.
+- *Data Accumulation:* Data Accumulation is largely done in distributed frameworks as incoming data is in humungous volumes and variety while being input at a great velocity.
 Data is distributed into small sets of data using key/pair values just as in the case of data tuples, mapped and then reduced to small chunks of data before processing it further.
 Also, these days, organizations are heading towards PaaS (Platform as a Service) as a cloud platform for hosting data publicly and at the same time securing the data, thus customizing it to their needs.